 Jonathan Gray - Creative Producer and Production Counsel - A practicing attorney since 1990, Jonathan is a dedicated advocate for emerging and established producers, production entities, directors, writers, financiers and distributors in film, television and other media.
 He has served as production counsel for a vast number of independent films and television shows, guiding clients from rights acquisition through distribution.
 Jonathan as well has produced and executive produced several independent film productions.

 Amy Hobby – Creative Producer: Academy Award® Nominee and a Member of the Academy of Motion Picture Arts and Sciences, Amy has over 20 years of experience as an award-winning feature film and television producer.
-With ten Sundance premieres to her credit (including Secretary, Nadia, Hamlet), Amy more recently began producing high-profile documentary films, which include Steven Soderbergh’s And Everything Is Going Fine about monologist Spalding Gray; Let's Talk About Sex, a large-scale educational documentary on sex education in America filming in 10 cities over 2 years; Academy Award® nominated director Liz Garbus’ HBO documentary about Marilyn Monroe called Love, Marilyn and more recently Garbus’ documentary about the incomparable Nina Simone, What Happened, Miss Simone?, which premiered at Sundance on opening night, was nominated for an Academy Award®, won a Peabody Award and was nominated for 6 Emmy Awards.
+With ten Sundance premieres to her credit (including Secretary, Nadja, Hamlet), Amy more recently began producing high-profile documentary films, which include Steven Soderbergh’s And Everything Is Going Fine about monologist Spalding Gray; Let's Talk About Sex, a large-scale educational documentary on sex education in America filming in 10 cities over 2 years; Academy Award® nominated director Liz Garbus’ HBO documentary about Marilyn Monroe called Love, Marilyn and more recently Garbus’ documentary about the incomparable Nina Simone, What Happened, Miss Simone?, which premiered at Sundance on opening night, was nominated for an Academy Award®, won a Peabody Award and was nominated for 6 Emmy Awards.
 Amy and her business-partner Creative Producer Anne Hubbell run their female-driven production company, Tangerine Entertainment.
 Tangerine’s vision is to produce character-based features directed by women.
-Amy is also the Vice-President, Artist’s Programs at the Tribeca Film Institute, where she oversees grants for documentary and scripted storytellers and will develop filmmaker programs, labs and workshops worldwide for the the Institute.
+Amy is also the Executive Director of the Tribeca Film Institute, where she oversees the non-profit whose mission is to partner with storytellers and join them in breaking barriers of access, exposure and sustainability in the media landscape.

 Jay Van Hoy – Creative Producer: Lars Knudsen and Jay Van Hoy established Parts & Labor, a production company dedicated to director-driven, collaborative filmmaking in 2004.
 Parts & Labor has produced 20 films that have brought emerging auteur filmmakers into the limelight.
 In 2013 the producers premiered three films in Competition at Sundance: David Lowery’s Ain't Them Bodies Saints, starring Rooney Mara, Casey Affleck and Ben Foster; photojournalist Shaul Schwarz’s documentary NARCO CULTURA; and Andrew Dosunmu’s second feature MOTHER OF GEORGE.
 NARCO CULTURA also premiered internationally at the Berlin Film Festival in February, and Ain't Them Bodies Saints had its international premiere at the Cannes Film Festival.
 All three films will be released theatrically around the world this fall.
 In 2008, they signed a First Look / Development deal with Scott Rudin, and now have an overhead deal with renowned German international sales agency K5.
 In 2014 Parts and Labor produced and executive produced Ira Sach’s LOVE IS STRANGE, Zachary Wigon’s THE HEART MACHINE and Adam Wrapp’s LOITERING WITH INTENT.